wp-plugins/ppress/readme.txt

 Don’t know how to code?
 Get form designs from the [theme shop](http://profilepress.net/themes/) installable via the built-in theme installer.

 You don't need to worry about server-side PHP validation, authentication and authorization.
-Simply code forms and ProfilePress will turn them into functional custom login, registration and password reset forms. **Magic**
+Simply code the forms in HTML with the help of the plugin form builder and ProfilePress will turn them into functional custom login, registration and password reset forms. **Magic**

 **Note: This is the lite version of ProfilePress plugin.
 Want even more features?
 [Click here to purchase the best custom login, registration, password reset forms builder and account manager plugin now!](http://profilepress.net/pricing/)**